 “He was a strong Christian and when his wife died [he] was convinced that their separation was only temporarily and that they would meet again in the afterlife.
 I hope they did.”

-Peter beautifully articulated his beliefs in a 1990 interview with Peter Williams on The Human Factor: For the Love of Helen, which you can watch above, (and I highly recommend you do!), but this quote from an interview Peter did with Women’s Weekly in 1988 is an excellent summary of this sweet man’s spirituality:
+Peter beautifully articulated his beliefs on religion and afterlife in a 1990 interview with Peter Williams on The Human Factor: For the Love of Helen.
+But the following quote from Peter’s 1988 interview with Women’s Weekly is an excellent summary of his inspiring spirituality:

 “What’s the point of praying or believing in God when something like this [the death of a loved one] happens to you if this [life] is all we’ve got?
 But it isn’t.
 The Lord put it simply: in spring, everything comes to life; in summer, it blossoms; in autumn, it rests, and in winter, it dies.
 And what happens next season?
 The same cycle.
 So be it with human life, although I don’t know what form the after-life will take…”

-Another aspect of Peter Cushing that’s easily overlooked due to his association with horror films is that he was funny.
+Peter Cushing was funny.
+It’s a key element to Peter’s character that, due to his association with horror films, is often overlooked.
 Friends and co-stars frequently commented on Peter’s wit, humor, and appreciation for the absurd.

-Peter’s autobiography [aff. link] is filled with hilarious anecdotes and one-liners, recounted by a man who’s humor was so great, none of it is lost on the written page.
+Peter’s autobiography [aff. link] is filled with hilarious anecdotes and one-liners, recounted by a man whose humor was so great, none of it is lost on the written page.

 I have to share a few of my favorite Cushing one-liners: